Untangling the Galaxy III: Photometric Search for Pre-main Sequence Stars with Deep Learning: Discussion

 Figure \ref{fig:localbubble} shows the top down map of PMS stars.
 There is a clear ring-like structure with the radius of $\sim$100--150 pc that connects Sco--Cen and Taurus as well as some of the older populations, such as $\alpha$ Per/Cas Tau OB association.
 Although hints of a complete ring are seen in stars $<20$ Myr old (particularly tracing the inner rim), it is the older stars that define this ring most clearly, which may be part of the reason why \citet{zari2018} have not identified it in their data.

-Furthermore, beyond this ring, there appears to be a gap in the 3d distribution of PMS stars at the distances of $\sim$200--250 pc, with other populations becoming more prominent at distances of $>$300 pc.
+Furthermore, beyond this ring, there appears to be a gap in the 3-dimensional distribution of PMS stars at the distances of $\sim$200--250 pc, with other populations becoming more prominent at distances of $>$300 pc.

 This structure does not appear to be artificial, persisting even at higher confidence levels.
-Furthermore, as discussed in Section \ref{sec:classifiervalidation}, it cannot be attributed to the classifier favoring a particular set of distances in a truly uniform distribution of stars as the classifier does not intrinsically favor any specific distance in either the recovery fraction or in contamination (Figure \ref{fig:dist}.)
+Furthermore, as discussed in Section \ref{sec:classifiervalidation}, it cannot be attributed to the classifier favoring a particular set of distances in a truly uniform distribution of stars as the classifier does not necessarily intrinsically favor any specific distance in either the recovery fraction or in contamination (Figure \ref{fig:dist}).
+Although the coincidence of the two rings with the distance of massive populations, such as Sco Cen and the Orion Complex is suspect, these two rings do trace a number of open clusters and moving groups from \citep{kounkel2020} and \citep{cantat-gaudin2020}.
+Only a few of the previously known populations with the appropriate age to be recovered by Sagitta fall into the gaps of those rings.
+Furthermore, excluding the sources younger than 7.5 dex (corresponding to the most well established populations) disjoints the inner ring, leaving a considerable gap where Sco-Cen is located.
+If the overdensity of sources forming the ring was solely due to contamination from the older field stars due to an extra sensitivity at a given distance, it would be expected that this contamination would persist along all $l$.